KittyGiraudel/site/_posts/2013-11-28-sass-brainfuck.md

 You can do this just because lengths are treated as numbers.
 Else, you would have an error like _"42px is not a number for 42px gt 10"_.

-That being said...
+That being said…

 ```scss
 42px == 42; // true
 ```

 I can't help but to grind my teeth when I see that the previous assertion returns `true`.
-Yes, both are some kind of a number, but still...
-One has a unit and one does not.
+Yes, both are some kind of a number, but still… One has a unit and one does not.
 I don't think the strict equality operator should return true for such a case.

 ## Strict equality operator